Toe Touch Test

 - Kraus-Weber Floor Touch Test — can the subject touch their toes for 10 seconds?

-- Stand & Reach — stand on a raised surface and bends forward with straight legs.
+- Stand & Reach — stand on a raised surface and bend forwards with straight legs.
 Measure how far past the toes the fingers can reach.

 - Schober test — measures the flexibility of the lumbar spine based on the stretching of the skin over the lumbar spine while bending forwards.